 Writing and Research

 Together with fellow parapsychologist Raymond Bayless, Scott Rogo published Phone Calls From the Dead (Prentice-Hall, 1979), a study of that particular phenomenon, which included personal accounts of people purporting to have received such calls.
-Some of the cases cited were collected from the work of other researchers, and some were reported to Bayless and Rogo during interviews they conducted themselves.
+Some of the cases cited were collected from other researchers, and some were reported to Bayless and Rogo during interviews they conducted themselves.

 One of these cases was taken from The Power of the Mind (1975) by author Susy Smith.
 An Arizona couple named Bonnie and C.E.
 MacConnell had described a phone call they received one evening from an elderly friend they referred to as “Enid Johlson,” whom they had not seen in a while.
 Enid spoke with both of the MacConnells, and during the conversation stated that she was now residing in a nearby nursing home.
 Mrs. MacConnell expressed a wish to visit her and bring her a bottle of her favorite brandy for her birthday, to which Enid replied, “I won’t need it now.”